"... it's got a very distinct crack to the

 Cubs are in roaring demand these days, with prices ranging from around £1200 for a decent T&T runabout to as much as £4000 (asked) for a concours restoration.
 That’s big money for such a small bike.
 But on the plus side, this is an easy to live with classy lightweight with good handling, decent brakes, and enduring good looks.
 Hinckley Triumph may be missing a trick by not introducing a modern Cub of their own.

-Triumph Tiger Cub
+199cc Tiger Cub from Triumph

-ownership tips
+Ownership tips

 1. Check engine and frame numbers.
 Tiger Cubs are frequently "lashed up" from spare parts - which doesn't necessarily create a bad motorcycle.
 But such "lash ups" will affect resale value.